cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 **Settings**: Opens a page that give you access to the device settings (configurations) and statuses.

-**Users**: Opens a page where you can add, edit, or delete users, or change a user’s passphrase.
+**Users**: Opens a page where you can add, edit, or delete users, or change a user's passphrase.
 You can also create a remote support user from this page.

 **Security**: Opens a page where you can upload and view certificates that are required to communicate with different services and backends.
 You can also create a sign-in banner and choose which system components to reset automatically when restarting the device.
 A sign-in banner is a message that is shown to the users before they sign in to the web or command line interfaces.